-Any person desiring to know whether or not a proposed activity or an area is subject to this bylaw may request, in writing, a determination from the Commission.
-The Commission shall accept a Request for Determination of Applicability (RDA) under the Wetlands Protection Act (G.L.
-Ch.
-131 §40) as a request under this bylaw.
-Such a request for determination shall contain information and plans specified by the regulations of the Commission.
-The Commission shall make a determination as to whether or not this bylaw applies to a specific situation prior to the filing of a written notice of intent under the provisions hereof.
-Any person desiring only to certify limits of resource areas on site shall file an Abbreviated Notice of Resource Area Delineation (ANRAD).
+Any person desiring to know whether or not a proposed activity or an area is subject to this bylaw may request, in writing, a Determination of Applicability from the Commission.
+The Commission shall accept a Request for Determination of Applicability (RDA) under the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00) as an RDA under this bylaw where the RDA is sufficient to meet the requirements of the bylaw and any regulations promulgated thereunder.
+The Commission may require additional materials or information in addition to the plans and specifications required to be filed by an applicant under the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00), in order to fulfill the requirements of this bylaw and any regulations promulgated thereunder.